senecajs/seneca-transport/README.md

 ## Non-Seneca Clients

 The default transport mechanism for messages is HTTP.
 This means you can communicate easily with a Seneca micro-service from other platforms.
 By default, the <code>listen</code> method starts a web server on port 10101, listening on all interfaces.
-If you run the _readme-color-service.js_ script again (as above), you can talk to it by _POST_ing JSON data to the <code>/act</code> path.
+If you run the _readme-color-service.js_ script again (as above), you can talk to it by _POSTing_ JSON data to the <code>/act</code> path.
 Here's an example using the command line _curl_ utility.

 ```sh
 $ curl -d '{"color":"red"}' http://localhost:10101/act
 {"hex":"#FF0000"}
 ```

 If you dump the response headers, you'll see some additional headers that give you contextual information.
-Let's use the <code>-v</code> option to _curl_ to see them:
+Let's use the <code>-v</code> option of _curl_ to see them:

 ```sh
 $ curl -d '{"color":"red"}' -v http://localhost:10101/act